-In this course, you'll take a look beyond the surface of Haskell and at how things are implemented.
-You'll discuss the internal representation of data on the heap, what exactly lazy evaluation means and how it works, how the compiler translates Haskell code to a target language via several internal representations, and what you can and cannot reasonably expect the compiler to do, and how you can tweak the optimizer behaviour by using compiler pragmas such as inlining annotations and rewrite rules.
+In this intensive two-day Haskell training course, you will take a look beyond the surface of Haskell to how things are implemented.
+You will discuss the internal representation of data on the heap; what exactly lazy evaluation means and how it works; how the compiler translates Haskell code to a target language via several internal representations (plus what you can reasonably expect the compiler to do); and how you can tweak the optimizer behaviour with compiler pragmas such as inlining annotations and rewrite rules.

-For all the low-level concept discussions will keep track of the high-level goals: to wrap certain performance-critical parts of the code under a high-level interface, so that you do not need to expose ugly details on the surface, but can write beautiful programs that scale.
-For this, the course will look at existing widely used and highly optimized libraries and take a look at how they are implemented internally.
-The course will also work through several carefully crafted hands-on exercises and examples to deepen the understanding of the concepts discussed and to illustrate common pitfalls and corner cases.
+Join Andres Löh, Haskell consultant and co-owner of Well-Typed LLP, as he looks at existing, widely used and highly optimized libraries and how they are implemented internally.
+The course will work through several crafted, hands-on exercises and examples to deepen the understanding of the concepts discussed and to illustrate common pitfalls and corner cases.

 Interested in taking Guide to Haskell Performance and Optimization on 15th - 16th October?
 Make it a week of learning by joining us for Haskell eXchange 2018, and get a special discount on your conference ticket!

 Call or email our team for more information on the HaskellX Fringe Package.